 Generic Name: halobetasol topical

-Note: This document contains side effect information about halobetasol topical.
-Some of the dosage forms listed on this page may not apply to the brand name Halonate.
+Note: This page contains information about the side effects of halobetasol topical.
+Some of the dosage forms included on this document may not apply to the brand name Halonate.

-Some side effects of Halonate may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Halonate may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to halobetasol topical: topical application cream, topical application ointment

 In addition to its needed effects, some unwanted effects may be caused by halobetasol topical (the active ingredient contained in Halonate).
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking halobetasol topical:Less common

 - burning, crawling, itching, numbness, prickling, "pins and needles", or tingling feelings